ModerNet/modernet-admin/README.md

 ## Contributors

+### Get the Code!

 ModerNet is cross-platform friendly.

 1. [Install Git](https://git-scm.com/)
 2. [Install NodeJS](https://nodejs.org/)
 3. Open a command-line and change to the root directory you want to place the source code in
 5. Clone the repository: `git clone https://github.com/modernet/modernet-admin.git`
-6. Change to the "modernet-website" directory
+6. Change to the "modernet-admin" directory
 7. Initialize the project's dependencies: `npm install`

 Note: If you are behind an internet proxy that uses self-signed certificates (e.g. internet monitoring), you may need to disable SSL verification for `git` and `node`.